Architect license requirements by state: A comprehensive guide

 Alabama

-• A professional degree from an NAAB-accredited program.
+• A professional degree in architecture from a NAAB-accredited program.

 Alaska

-The Alaska State Board of Registration For Architects, Engineers, And Land Surveyors (AELS) regulates licenses.
-For initial registration, the board requires:
+Licensing authority: Alaska State Board of Registration for Architects, Engineers, and Land Surveyors (AELS)

-• A professional degree from an NAAB-accredited program.
-A degree from a CACB-certified university or an EESA Evaluation is also accepted.
+• A professional degree in architecture from a NAAB-accredited program.
+Degrees from CACB-certified universities or those verified through an EESA Evaluation are also accepted.

-• Completion of a board-approved Cold Region Design course.
+• Completion of a jurisprudence questionnaire and a board-approved Cold Region Design course.

 Arizona

-Arizona’s State Board of Technical Registration requires architect licensure candidates to:
+Licensing authority: Arizona State Board of Technical Registration (AZBTR)

 Arkansas

-The Arkansas Board of Architects, Landscape Architects & Interior Designers requires:
+Licensing authority: Arkansas Board of Architects, Landscape Architects & Interior Designers (ASBALAID)

 • A professional degree from an NAAB-accredited program for initial registration.
 While a CACB-accredited degree is not accepted, an EESA Evaluation is.